 Sleep is that golden chain that ties health and our bodies together.– Thomas Dekker (1572–1632), Elizabethan poet and dramatist

 There is so much truth in this proverb.
 Getting a good amount of rest at night is essential for the human body.
 During this time, we’re not only recovering physically but also mentally.
 But that does not mean that our brain is inactive during that time.
-It is processing all informations that are received during the day so they can be filed away in our memory 1.
+It is processing all pieces of information that are received during the day so they can be filed away in our memory 1.
 Maybe you’ve experienced it yourself, after a good amount of sleep, your mind is rearranged and thoughts are clearer.
 That’s why we prefer to make decisions after sleeping on it a night.

 Chronic sleep deprivation can not only cause fatigue, tiredness, clumsiness, and weight fluctuation, it also adversely affects the brain and cognitive function2.
 So it’s advised to get at least 6 to 8 hours of quality sleep per night.
 However, the quality and quantity of sleep can be impaired by nutrient deficiencies and surpluses.
 Here are key nutrients that can affect your nightly recovery.

 Studies have shown that low Vitamin D levels can impair sleep quality and fixing the Vitamin D deficiency through supplementation has been shown to improve it.
 However, Very high blood values may even impair subjective sleep quality3.
 It seems sensible to optimize your Vitamin D levels based on blood tests in order to get the right amount for an optimal sleeping pattern: